kcotias/react-native-weathery/README.md

 ## How to run

 I've made the App using IOS simulator to be faster since i only had my free time, SO I HIGHLY RECOMMEND THE IPHONE 11 to be the test device.
-I haven't tested on Android and other device screens because i chose to invest my time on making a more complex app to show my line of thoughts.
-I would totally give a little more attention to responsiveness and screen sizes using react-native-screens but due to lack of time i thought it wouldn't affect the test result, but if you guys think is essential, i can add it haha.
+I haven't tested on Android and other device screens because i chose to invest my time on making a more complex app.
+I would totally give a little more attention to responsiveness and screen sizes using react-native-screens but due to lack of time i thought it wouldn't affect the result, but i'm planning on doing it as the next steps.

 PS: REMEMBER TO ALLOW LOCATION SERVICES AND SET A CUSTOM LOCATION ON - SIMULATOR -> FEATURES -> LOCATION. :P